hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 1. YouTube: “CNN: Sea turtle expert surveys Gulf oil spill” https://www.youtube.com/watch?v=8ClZ0QcneAQ
 1. Audio recording of the first read through of “Haw Meong Suey,” a collaborative poem written by poets Nellie Wong, Flo Oy Wong, and Genny Lim, recorded on May 13, 2021 via Zoom. https://archive.org/details/the-last-hoisan-poets-haw-meong-suey-good-lifes-water-20210513
 1. Audio of this story, as told by Margaret’s great aunt recorded by Margaret’s father in 1976: https://archive.org/details/mississippi_river_story

+***

+_Artist/educator **Andi Wong** enjoys connecting dots and coloring outside the lines.
+She is project coordinator for ArtsEd4All._

+_Artist/technologist **Margaret Warren** collects synchronicities and tells stories with metadata.
+She is the creator of ImageSnippets._

+_This piece was first published in Issue 02 of COMPOST magazine.
+Visit the magazine on the World Wide Web at [two.compost.digital](https://two.compost.digital)._

+_You may republish the piece under the terms of the CC BY-SA 4.0 license._